ann-las/DL_project/README.md

 ### Import modifications to proteinworkshop model
 Now the protein workshop is installed.
-Now copy our adjusted scripts and config files from the folder proteinworkshop_additions.
+Now copy our adjusted scripts and config files (based on scripts and config files from the Protein Workshop) from the folder proteinworkshop_additions.
 Run with your full path to the created enviroment containing proteinworkshop.